Liver Health

 Can I Drink Alcohol If I Have Fatty Liver?

 The honest answer: you should stop or dramatically reduce your alcohol intake.
-If you have any degree of fibrosis or cirrhosis, the answer is zero alcohol — no exceptions.
-If you have simple fatty liver without fibrosis, there's no proven "safe" amount, though some data suggests very light occasional drinking may not cause significant additional harm.
-But "may not cause harm" is very different from "is safe," and most hepatologists will recommend you stop entirely.
+If you have any degree of fibrosis or cirrhosis, the answer is zero — no exceptions, no special occasions, no "just one glass."
+If you have simple fatty liver without fibrosis, there's no proven "safe" amount, though minimal occasional drinking may not cause measurable additional harm in some people.
+But "may not cause measurable harm" is a very different statement from "is safe" — and most hepatologists, when pressed, will recommend you stop entirely.

 Why alcohol and fatty liver are a dangerous combination